satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 automatically *refreshed* periodically, we have added **Live Programmable Source**.
 With this source, one can provide a Python script for **CheckNeedsUpdateScript** that can indicate that the source may have new data and hence should be updated.
-The ParaView client application can periodically check such sources and update them, if needed.
+The Visocyte client application can periodically check such sources and update them, if needed.

 ## Fast Uniform Grid source

-To enable testing ParaView with large image data sets, the **Fast Uniform Grid** image data source as been added.
+To enable testing Visocyte with large image data sets, the **Fast Uniform Grid** image data source as been added.
 This source generates point data fields with simple, fast-to-compute functions.

 ## Test data source for plotting global variables

-Added a Python plugin that acts as a test data source for data sets with global temporal data made for testing the ParaView module "Plot Global Temporal Data".
+Added a Python plugin that acts as a test data source for data sets with global temporal data made for testing the Visocyte module "Plot Global Temporal Data".
 The plugin creates a MultiBlockDataSet with a dummy uniform grid (vtkImageData).
 Multiple global data arrays are added based on provided input parameters:
 - Number of time steps in the temporal data.